 Ring Road is a fantastic way to explore the best sites and scenery on an Iceland road trip.
-Also known as Route 1, Ring Road circles the entire island along the coast.
-As you travel, make sure to venture off on side roads to the interior areas.
+Also known as Route 1, Ring Road circles the island along the coast.
+As you travel, venture off on side roads to the interior areas.

 Surrounded by the Norwegian and Labrador seas, Iceland sits east of Greenland and west of the Faroe Islands and Norway.

 The national road of Ring Road (not to be confused with the Ring of Fire, which has to do with either volcanic plates or Johnny Cash) is about 825 miles long.
 It connects towns and winds past the country’s most popular natural attractions.